noahjohnson0/inspiren-qa-challenge/DEFECTS.md

 ## No keyboard cmds / poor accessability support
 Players with mobility issues or inability to use a mouse might not be able to play the game

+## Game history should have a pointer or other ui element to distinguish what move we are currently viewing
+Its good that the user can click to go to a specific move, and the game reacts accordingly, but we should better specify what move we are on.
+Should write follow up test once dev fixes